Ann H. Rosatorosato@pwrfl-law.com

 In 2005, she transitioned to plaintiff’s trial work and joined PWRFL.
 Her current practice continues to focus on litigation and trial work in the areas of personal injury and medical and dental negligence, with some insurance coverage work.

-Ann is an active member of the Washington State Association for Justice (WSAJ): she currently serves as President-Elect and has served on the Board of Governors as VP West, Chair of the Executive Director Search Committee (2015-2016), VP of Judicial Relations (2013-2015), and VP of Continuing Legal Education (2012-2013).
+Ann is an active member of the Washington State Association for Justice (WSAJ): she currently serves as Immediate Past President and has served on the Board of Governors as President, President-Elect, VP West, Chair of the Executive Director Search Committee (2015-2016), VP of Judicial Relations (2013-2015), and VP of Continuing Legal Education (2012-2013).
 She is also a member of the Health PACT Disclosure and Resolution Program Work Group.
 Ann was the recipient of WSAJ's President's Award for 2016.
 She is also a member of the American Association for Justice (AAJ).
 She currently serves as President of the Foundation for Washington State Courts, which is a charitable foundation established jointly by the Washington Defense Trial Lawyers and Washington State Association for Justice to provide support and grant funding for the courts from private sources.
-Ann was repeatedly named a “Rising Star®” and more recently as one of Washington's “Super Lawyers®” by Washington Law and Politics magazine.
-She was named one of the top 50 women lawyers in Washington in 2017.
+As a young lawyer, Ann was repeatedly named a “Rising Star®” and now as one of Washington's “Super Lawyers®” by Washington Law and Politics magazine.
+She was named one of the top 50 women super lawyers in Washington in 2017, 2018, 2019 and 2020, and as top 100 super lawyers in Washington, an accolade achieved by only 22 women attorneys in Washington State.
 She regularly teaches Trial Advocacy I and II at the University of Washington School of Law.

 Ann lives on Mercer Island with her husband, Michael, a patent attorney, and their three sons.